-The Ignition Interlock Program, which was introduced as a pilot project in 2009, offers a carrot to those charged with driving under the influence.
+The ignition interlock program, which was introduced as a pilot project in 2009, offers a carrot to those charged with driving under the influence.
 Drivers using the interlock system are given restricted licenses, allowing them to work while circumventing the traditional license revocation periods for their offense.

-Violations of Interlock Program
+Violations Of Interlock Program

 Tampering with the device by bypassing, circumventing, assisting someone in removing it or driving another vehicle without the device attached is prohibited.
-If a program participant’s blood alcohol content reaches .02 or more or they tamper with the device they are guilty of a misdemeanor.
+If a program participant’s blood alcohol content reaches .02 or more or they tamper with the device, they are guilty of a misdemeanor.

-There is an exception for disabling the device if the car is being repaired or there is an emergency as long as the offender does not drive the vehicle.
+There is an exception for disabling the device if the car is being repaired or there is an emergency, as long as the offender does not drive the vehicle.

 The first violation of the program extends the revocation period for the offender’s license by 180 days.
 The second extends the license revocation to one year.
-For any violations over that an additional 545 days of revocation is tacked on to the total revocation period.
+For any violations over that, an additional 545 days of revocation is tacked on to the total revocation period.

-The Cost of Privilege
+The Cost Of Privilege

-The downside for the interlock program is its cost.
+The downside of the interlock program is its cost.
 Presently, the device costs approximately $60 to $125 per month to administer, not including installation costs, depending on who is offering the device.
-This may be a convenient for offenders who have jobs, but for those out of work and searching for employment, finding the funds to participate in the interlock program may stretch an already strained budget too far.
+This may be convenient for offenders who have jobs, but for those out of work and searching for employment, finding the funds to participate in the interlock program may stretch an already strained budget too far.